bitst0rm-pub/Formatter/README.md

             // the options from any local project (per-project config file).
             // To disable this option in favor of the local project config:
             // 1.
 Set the config path of this option to null, OR
             // 2.
-Use the Quick Options: Enable Project Config, OR
+Use the Quick Options: Prioritize Per-project Basis Config, OR
             // 3.
 Place an empty '.cfgignore' file inside the project root folder.
             // Formatter will start to search up the file tree until a
             // '.cfgignore' file is (or isn’t) found.